0xRevi/CSC316-Final-Project/README.md

 ## Code Attribution

-We wrote all files in this repository, as external libraries were imported via CDN links.
+We wrote all files in this repository as external libraries were imported via CDN links.

 ## Project Website